-Why Growing Things in Your House’s Rain Gutters is Not a Good Idea
+Why Growing Things in Your House’s Rain Gutters is a Bad Idea

-There’s a curious trend on social media started by people who either let wild plants grow out of their rain gutters or set up gardens themselves in the said gutters on their houses’ roofs.
-However, turning fully functioning gutters into planters is quite a bad idea that can ruin your home in the not so long term.
+There’s a curious trend on social media started by people who either let wild plants grow out of their rain gutters or set up gardens themselves in said gutters on the roofs of their houses.
+However, turning fully functioning gutters into planters is a very bad idea that can outright ruin your home in the not-so-long term.

 A clogged gutter with dirt, debris, and plants will become increasingly heavier as it accumulates more water which cannot be drained properly.
 As a result, the gutter adds more pressure onto the exterior wall on which it is attached, ultimately causing itself AND the wall to collapse.